Mindfulness meditation for ADHD is hard. Or anyone else who can relate to feeling totally scattered when they try to focus on their breathing.

 If you continue to struggle with the shame, I can’t recommend this workbook enough.
 It’s one of my all time favorite self help resources.

 In it’s simplist form, Meditation is…

 Doing one thing at a time and intentionally focusing all of your attention on that one thing.

 Yes, it’s hard.
 Every mind likes to wander.
 It’s not natural to us, especially in a western culture where we value multitasking, to do one thing at a time and focus exclusively on that one thing.

 The best things in life don’t come easy.

 With this view of what meditation is, the options for how to meditate are as broad as they seem, which is good news for us.

-My Best Strategies for Practicing Mindfulness Meditation for ADHD
+Best Strategies for Practicing Mindfulness Meditation for ADHD (and other challenges)

 Let your mind run wild here.
 The options are pretty endless.

 3. Physical Activities.